chadwain/rem/README.md

 There are no dependencies other than a Zig compiler.
 You should use the latest version of Zig that is available.

 ## Use the code
-Before doing anything, you should run `zig build gen-named-characters-trie`.
-This creates `tools/named_characters_trie.zig`, which contains some data that is required for the parser to work.
+Before using rem, you must run `zig build gen-named-characters-trie`.
+This creates `tools/named_characters_trie.zig`, which has some data that is required for the parser to work.
 This only needs to be done once.

 Here's an example of using the parser (you can also see the output of this program by running `zig build example`).